TheMaryK/Telco_Customer_Churn_EXCEL/README.md

 # ABOUT THE DATASET

-The dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

-It has 7044 columns and 21 rows.
 The dataset consists of:
 21 columns
 7,044 rows
-Covers sales data from 2014 to 2017 The dataset includes details like Order Date, Ship Date, Customer Name, Product Category, Sales, Profit, Discount, Quantity, Order ID, Region and others
+Covers customer data and the dataset includes details like Customer ID, gender, age, tenure, dependent, partner and the services rendered by the telecommunication company.
+[Download here](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

 # SUMMARY OF WORK DONE